darina-techery/taf-flavor-playground/README.md

 Either test object, or result, or both of them can be null.
 In this case, type will be AnyWait&lt;Void, Void&gt;, because we take nothing and return nothing.

-Waiters are parameterized: tests.base class is AnyWait&lt;T, R&gt;, where T is for test object, R is for result.
+Waiters are parameterized: base class is AnyWait&lt;T, R&gt;, where T is for test object, R is for result.

 Details:
 1. If our AnyWait accepts a button to click and returns nothing, T will be MobileElement (for button),